aws/aws-advanced-python-wrapper/docs/using-the-python-driver/Telemetry.md

 ### Telemetry Parameters

-In addition to the parameter that enables Telemetry, you can pass following parameters to the AWS Advanced Python Driver through the connection URL to configure how telemetry data will be forwarded.
+In addition to the parameter that enables Telemetry, there are other parameters configuring how telemetry data will be forwarded.

 | Parameter                    |  Value  | Required | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     | Default Value |
 |------------------------------|:-------:|:--------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------|